-Scenario 1 and 2 were found to favour a later intervention trigger and a moderate-to-high intervention duration.
+Scenario 1 and 2 were found to favour a later intervention trigger (how much?) and a moderate-to-high intervention duration (what is moderate to high?).
 In contrast, as the intervention trigger day increased, subsequent decreases in the intervention duration were necessary to maintain the optimal parameter space for scenario 3 and 4.
 With this trend being almost linear for scenario 3.
 Scenario 5 was found to possess an optimal parameter space in between these two observations, with a wide optimal parameter space for both I(t) peak and total cumulative incidence.

 Interestingly, the longer an intervention duration is extended, the more room for error there is to choose a non-optimal intervention trigger, whilst still returning somewhat minimal I(t) peak and total cumulative incidence.
 This was found to be consistent across all intervention scenarios, with varying degrees of non-optimal parameter space allowing for relatively minimal adverse outcome measure values.

-MENTION THE R0 SUPPLEMENTARY ANALYSIS HERE
+MENTION THE β(t) SUPPLEMENTARY ANALYSIS HERE

 Analysis 4

 The impact of repeated interventions for the five scenarios on the trajectory of the COVID-19 epidemic curve was next explored.
-Two interventions for each scenario was modelled, with intervention magnitude kept static at R0 = 0.8.
+Two interventions for each scenario were modelled, with intervention magnitude kept constant at β(t) = x.xx.
 Intervention duration was limited to 6 and 12 weeks for scenario 1 and 2, 3, 4, and 5 respectively, to best capture the effects of both interventions within the timeframe of the epidemic curve (Figure 4) (WHY).